Barking & Dagenham Greening Network

 1. Become a Project Ambassador

 This will involve meeting 4 - 5 times over the course of the year to give feedback on how the project is progressing.
 Ambassadors will also be asked to help spread the word about a series of in-person events and workshops, where individuals can contribute to the map in real time.
-You can apply to be a project ambassador here.
+You can apply to be a project ambassador here(External link).

 2. Attend a co-design workshop